Anarchid/blender2lus/README.md

 * You **cannot** use inverse kinematics, because you cannot use bones (at least, not without amount of effort making this approach self-defeating.
 This might be addressed in the future, but don't hold your breath).

-* The first keyframe will only be interpreted as a reference to calculate turn/move speeds for affected pieces.
-Not important if your model starts in same pose as your animation, but transitions between already adjusted poses to new animations will be "kinda smooth".
-This is a **bug**.
-You can probably get around by adding two keyframes at start (at frame 0, initial , and frame 1, snap!)

 * **Any** glaring horror i forgot to add to this readme.
 There are probably quite a few of those.
 Watch your step and report on sight.